0xAX/linux-insides/SysCall/syscall-4.md

 bprm->exec = bprm->p;
 ```

-The top of the stack will contain the program filename and we store this fileneme to the `exec` field of the `linux_bprm` structure.
+The top of the stack will contain the program filename and we store this filename to the `exec` field of the `linux_bprm` structure.

 Now we have filled `linux_bprm` structure, we call the `exec_binprm` function: